-Event ECG recording is a non-invasive exam (i.e., it does not require opening the patient) in which a portable ECG recorder is used to record heartbeats while a patient experiences symptoms (palpitations, breathlessness, dizziness, fainting).
+Event ECG recording is a non-invasive exam (i.e., it does not require opening the patient) in which a portable ECG recorder is used to record the electricity activity of the heart while a patient experiences symptoms (palpitations, breathlessness, dizziness, fainting).

 The patient receives a portable ECG recorder at a visit to the ambulatory clinic.
 For this visit, the patient must:

 During the appointment, a technologist will give instructions for the next two weeks.

 The technologist will also perform a test to ensure that the patient clearly understands the instructions and knows how the device works.

 The patient must bring the device back on the date indicated by the technologist.